Bot Mitigation: A Comprehensive Guide to Protecting Your Digital Assets

 Cost savings from reduced infrastructure load

 Malicious bots can put a strain on your servers, driving up infrastructure costs and potentially causing downtime.
-By blocking bots at the source, you reduce the burden on your systems, which translates to cost savings.
+By blocking bots at the source, you reduce the burden on your systems, which translates to cost savings; for a large organization, minimizing downtime from bot attacks can represent an average revenue value of over $19,000 per month.

 Protection of revenue streams